-Exercise can be a scary thing for a huge number of people.
-Worse still, when you're suffering from gym anxiety.
-There are countless reasons for it, and it's really something that we at Exercise.co.uk want to change.
+Exercise can be a scary thing for a considerable number of people.
+Worse still, when you’re suffering from gym anxiety.
+There are countless reasons for it, and it’s something that we at Exercise.co.uk want to change.
 Exercising is a pivotal way to live a healthy and happy lifestyle, and it comes in so many shapes and sizes that there is something for everyone.
-We're here to help you fight the exercise fear and jump into something you love!
+So we’re here to help you fight the exercise fear and jump into something you love!

-Before we start, let’s take a look at some of the more common reasons people don’t like to exercise or develop gym anxiety, and the explanations behind them so we can put them to bed for good!
+Before we start, let’s look at some of the more common reasons people don’t like to exercise or develop gym anxiety and the explanations behind them so we can put them to bed for good!

-This one is one of the most common, but one of the best to overcome too.
-A vast number of people are intimidated to exercise because of how they feel they stack up to other people.
-On a track, class or at the gym, there are always other people involved.
+This one is one of the most common but the best to overcome.
+Many people are intimidated to exercise because of how they feel they stack up to other people.
+On a track, in class or at the gym, there are always other people involved.
 Worrying about them being fitter or stronger than you is just a vicious circle if it gets the better of you.

 The best way to beat it?
-Practise and do your homework.
-It's often good to try a class or train with a friend to help get you on the right track, or just watch videos and read articles to make sure you're doing the right thing.
+Practice and do your homework.
+It’s often good to try a class, train with a friend to help get you on the right track, or just watch videos and read articles to ensure you’re doing the right thing.
 There are a lot of resources out there to help you on your way.
 Exercising at home is a great way to get the ball rolling too.

 The last thing we’ll look at is the fear of the unknown.
 Too many of us are too quick to shrug off exercise because it’s not something we’re used to.
 It’s understandable, and it’s easy to do.
 That’s one of the main reasons to beat it!

-When you do start exercising, you'll be amazed at all of the benefits it offers you and how good you feel about doing it!
+When you start exercising, you’ll be amazed at all the benefits it offers you and how good you feel about doing it!
 No one walked into the gym knowing everything already.
-Like everything in life, people are always learning and doing new things.
+Like everything in life, people are constantly learning and doing new things.
 That’s the only way to progress.
-Take the leap when and however you can.
+So take the leap when and however you can.

 So those are the problems, but what are the solutions to fight the exercise fear and conquer your gym anxiety?
 Well, there are a lot.
 More than you think too!